Distance: 270 miles (San Luis Obispo to San Francisco)

 Driving Time: All day or longer.
 Average speed: 30 to 40 miles per hour

-This trip planner describes the drive from San Luis Obispo through Big Sur to San Francisco, the most popular part of California Hwy 1, shown in a solid blue line on the map.
+Between Los Angeles and San Luis Obispo, California Hwy 1 merges with US 101 or becomes an uninteresting side road.
+Most people take US Hwy 101 instead.
+This trip planner describes the drive from San Luis Obispo through Big Sur to San Francisco, the most popular part of California Hwy 1.

 If have a choice when driving between Los Angeles to San Francisco, start in LA to avoid afternoon traffic.
 Going south, leave San Francisco early to have the best chance of getting to LA before backups begin.